dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-3 Apple Instruments.md

 ### What you cannot do with it: {.unlisted .unnumbered}

-[TODO]: does it has the same blind spots as Vtune and uProf?
+[TODO]: does it has the same blind spots as VTune and uProf?

 ### Example: Profiling Clang Compilation {.unlisted .unnumbered}